 In cases of medical malpractice, the defendant will be held to a standard of professional negligence, which considers the standard of care a medical professional of similar training and experience would use under the circumstances.

 If you or a loved one have suffered a spinal cord injury in an accident or through medical malpractice, it is important to seek the advice and counsel of an experienced personal injury lawyer right away.
+Schedule a free Las Vegas car accident legal consultation with our experienced attorneys to discuss your case and explore your options.

 At Gina Corena & Associates we will use our years of experience representing injury victims to pursue the compensation you are entitled to.